 Emergency Response

-An emergency response would document the steps that are taken during the hurricane (or disaster), while ensuring that employee safety is the top priority.
-It should include:
+The emergency response portion of a DR / BCP plan outlines the steps taken during a hurricane or other disaster while ensuring employee safety remains the top priority.

 • When to declare an emergency

-• When to failover to a backup facility, etc.
+• When to fail over to backup systems or facilities

 Restoration